 Scheduled Contact Learning (%) Placement Learning (%) Independent Learning (%)

-Year 1 24 6 70
+Year 1 24 7 69

-Year 2 20 12 68
+Year 2 24 0 76

-Students will receive a minimum of 15 hours scheduled contact per week in lectures, seminars, practicals and field work in their first year.
+Students will receive a minimum of 15 hours scheduled contact per week in lectures, seminars, and practicals in their first year.
 In subsequent years scheduled contact will vary depending on the modules you select but is typically around 12 hours per week.
 Students are expected to dedicate at least two to three hours of independent study per contact hour.
 During their second year, students are required to complete work experience within the equine industry.
-They are also given the option of completing a integrated placement year between years one and two instead of doing placement hours during the year.
+They are also given the option of completing an integrated placement year between years one and two.
 Some modules may bring in guest lecturers to provide topical and industry-relevant talks.